A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Applications

-To illustrate the differences between LDA+DMFT and LDA+U electronic densities, we have plotted\cite{Kokalj03} on Fig.\ref{fig:Ce2O3LDAUdensity} (resp.
-Fig. \ref{fig:Ce2O3LDADMFTdensity}), the difference between LDA+U (resp.
-LDA+DMFT) and LDA electronic densities, along different crystallographic directions.
-In agreement with the density matrix, LDA+U shows a localization of one electron in only one f-orbital and in LDA+DMFT the f-electrons are spread among f-orbitals, however, in a distinct way, with respect to LDA.
-This difference of behavior is not visible on the total spectral function which contains the sums of the contributions of all orbitals.
-A plot of the density of states resolved in the projection of the orbital moment would show the same kind of information.
+To illustrate the differences between LDA+DMFT and LDA+U electronic densities, we have plotted\cite{Kokalj03} on Fig.\ref{fig:Ce2O3LDAULDADMFT} the isosurfaces of the differences between LDA+U/LDA+DMFT and LDA electronic densities.
+LDA+U shows a localization of one electron in only one f-orbital which is coherent with the breaking of orbital and spin symmetry in DFT+U. On contrary, in LDA+DMFT, as a consequence of fluctuations, the f-electron is spread among f-orbitals.
+As a consequence, the difference between LDA+DMFT and LDA densities is weaker.

-\subsubsection{Thermodynamical study}
+\subsubsection{Thermodynamical study.}

-From the energies obtained for cerium and cerium oxyde, one can compute the variation of internal energy $\Delta_r U$ of the following reaction:
+From the energies obtained for cerium and cerium oxide, one can compute the variation of internal energy $\Delta_r U$ of the following reaction:

 We have thus minimized the structure of the molecule ${\rm O}_2$.
 The distance is found to be 1.22 \AA$^3$ and the cohesive energy is 7.6 eV in agreement with previous results (see e.g. Ref. \cite{Jomard08}).